Casecation

 "Casecation" is the twelfth episode of the sixth season of the American television police sitcom series Brooklyn Nine-Nine, and the 124th overall episode of the series.
 The episode was written by Luke Del Tredici and directed by Beth McCarthy-Miller.
 It aired on April 11, 2019 on NBC.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In this episode, Jake and Amy have a "casecation" to celebrate their anniversary while watching over a comatose mobster in his hospital room.
 However, the evening turns into a debate where both discuss their future as parents as both have different opinions on the subject of having children.

 According to Nielsen Media Research, the episode was seen by an estimated 1.88 million household viewers and gained a 0.6/3 ratings share among adults aged 18–49.
-The episode received positive reviews from critics, who praised the subject matter and Andy Samberg's performance.
+The episode received mixed-to-positive reviews from critics, who praised the subject matter and Andy Samberg's performance, although Amy's characterization was criticized.